heikela/DDPG-Tennis/README.md

 The solution depends on the following packages:

-numpy
+- numpy
-scipy
+- scipy
-pytorch (0.4.0)
+- pytorch (0.4.0)
-matplotlib
+- matplotlib
-jupyter
+- jupyter
+- pandas

 These can be installed with pip / conda.

 In practice I installed everything else from Anaconda navigator, and pytorch with